gvwilson/sensibleadventures/booksters-apprentice.md

 The air smelled of pine logs burning in kitchen stoves, and of squash and beans.
-All of a sudden she remembered playing tag in the trees when she was little: herself, Queçenne, Niquolas and his slow-wittd brother Matthieu, Fraederiq, Uego who had moved to Portside when his mother remarried… She couldn't have been more than seven or eight.
+All of a sudden she remembered playing tag in the trees when she was little: herself, Queçenne, Niquolas and his slow-witted brother Matthieu, Fraederiq, Uego who had moved to Portside when his mother remarried… She couldn't have been more than seven or eight.
 The mountain must have been near the equator, because darkness had